vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 > <img src="./media/image51.png"
 > style="width:6.26806in;height:2.99514in" />

-## Task 4: Create the "Refund Requests" Table
+## Task 4: Create the "Refund Requests" table

 1. In the Power Apps Maker portal, select **Tables** from the left-hand navigation pane.